INSTALL PLUGIN [IF NOT EXISTS] plugin_name SONAME 'plugin_library'

 plugin_library is the name of the shared library that

 contains the plugin code.
-In MariaDB before 5.5.21 the name should include the file name extension (for
+Before MariaDB 5.5.21, the name should include the file name extension (for

 The shared library must be located in the plugin directory (that is,